Synopsis & Songs

 lyrics & 7 song audios

-[Audio tracks indicated by + AUDIO]
+[Click song titles for full lyrics.
+Audio tracks indicated by + AUDIO]

 Princess Eldora, the Emperor’s beautiful daughter, quickly rejects three Princes seeking to marry her.
 She laments having to wait and wait (“Wait, Must I Wait”) for just the right Prince.
 But who could he be?